 The next class of priests are the Oracles.
 They have the same abilities as the High Oracles, but not the same level.
 This is where the High Oracles draw their replacements from when they pass or retire from the church.
 Oracles are well respected throughout the Stormlands, as the arrival of one often signals a major problem in the area being solved.

 In game: Any cleric who posseses the Knowledge domain is given the title of Oracle

 While the Oracles carry more political power its no secret that the Guardians are usually better in a fight.

 In game: Guardians usually possess the War domain, though other domains appropriate to the Goddess may be home brewed.
-Generally any cleric who is not an Oracle will be considered a Guardian.
+Generally any divine powered class who is not an Oracle will be considered a Guardian.

 Messengers are priests responsible for teaching commoners of the teachings of Etra.
 Etra asks very little of mortals – only that life not be wasted, the remains of the dead be cared for, and provided armament for the afterlife, and to understand the role of death in the universe.
 The Feywilde is the realm of life, the Shadowfell is the realm of death, and the Prime Material is the realm where the two combine – and mortals are meant to live and die.

 The monks of the Aikana Order eschew the concept of reliance upon the gods and seek power within themselves.
 Constantly introspective, the monks are constantly thinking “how can I improve myself” – and this is considered in mind, body, and spirit.
 They live aesthetic lifestyles, often forming self contained communities, and strive to find contentment with their lot in life.
 They believe in reincarnation, and feel that if they live this life well they may be rewarded with a better life in the next cycle.